DesktopGooseUnofficial/ResourceHub/README.md

 [   ] Latest version of Desktop Goose

-[   ] mod dll is in mods folder within its own folder
+[   ] Mod DLL is in mods folder within its own folder

 [   ] config file has EnableMods=True